GMikawa/ceftazidime-tem1-chromosomal-sequence-combinations/README.md

 Notebook 01 and part of Notebook 08 additionally require processed inputs from the preceding ceftazidime-chromosomal-background analysis, as described under Paths above.
 ## Public-release sanitisation

-Notebook outputs/execution history and local Google Drive paths were removed from the public copies.
-The scientific analysis logic and fixed analysis settings were retained.
-Final PNG files were re-saved without embedded PNG metadata; their pixel content was not altered.